Rachel Christie

-Rachel Sophia Adina Christie (born c.
-24 July 1988) is a British beauty pageant contestant, model and athlete who was briefly Miss England 2009, and the first black woman to hold the title.
+Rachel Sophia Adina Christie is a British beauty pageant contestant, model and athlete who was briefly Miss England 2009, and the first black woman to hold the title.

 In 2015, she returned to the public eye, having appeared on Love Island.
 Her stint was short-lived, and she was eliminated in Week 2.

 Personal life

 Christie is the niece of former Olympic sprint champion Linford Christie, who, along with Ron Roddan, serves as her coach.
 She was born to Russell Christie, Linford's brother, who was killed as part of a drug war at the age of 34, when Rachel was 8.

 She became the first black winner of Miss England in 2009.
 She was mentored by Caprice and was invited by Naomi Campbell to walk in her Fashion for Relief Haiti catwalk show to raise funds for 2010 Haiti earthquake.

 In June 2015, she was announced in the line up for the revived reality show Love Island appearing on the show for two weeks.